Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 1. Prioritize Consistency Over Duration

-Short, regular practice keeps your momentum strong and creates lasting change over time.
+Short and regular practice keeps your momentum strong while creating lasting change over time.

 Aim for a schedule you can actually stick to—even if it’s just a few minutes a day.